AI-FirstCreativeProductionWorkflow

 Outcome

-Operations and Digital Lab independently decided to replicate the system for their own teams.
-No training, no coordination from my side.
-They just saw what Marketing was doing and built their own version.
+Operations and Digital Lab replicated the system for their own teams — no training, no coordination from me.
 That's the best validation a system can get.

 The Platform